What Is a Wireless Thermostat?

-A smart thermostat learns your schedule and preferences, keeping you comfortable without the need to adjust temperatures or set schedules on your part.
+- Effortless programming: A smart thermostat learns your schedule and preferences, keeping you comfortable without the need to adjust temperatures or set schedules on your part

-Control your thermostat from your smartphone, tablet or computer.
+- Wireless connectivity: Control your thermostat from your smartphone, tablet or computer

-Your smart thermostat compiles data regarding your energy usage for your review, so you can further fine-tune your HVAC system usage to maximize your savings.
+- Usage data: Your smart thermostat compiles data regarding your energy usage for your review, so you can further fine-tune your HVAC system usage to maximize your savings

 While actual savings will vary from home to home based on factors such as temperature preferences and energy costs, installing a smart thermostat offers the potential for significant savings.
 According to ENERGY STAR, correct use of a programmable thermostat will save you approximately $180 per year.
 The big IF with a programmable thermostat is whether or not you’re using it correctly — since a smart thermostat eliminates the element of user error with a programmable thermostat, it’s safe to say you’ll have comparable savings.

 Many smart thermostat manufacturers offer online savings calculators which can help you determine your potential savings based on the area in which you live.
-Check out the calculators below to get an idea of how much you could save:
+Check out savings calculators to get an idea of how much you could save.